-Making Mathematical Connections: Mathematics Knowledge for Teaching the Common Core is a teacher professional development program funded by a Mathematics and Science Partnerships grant through the US Department of Education.
-It is a partnership between UW Oshkosh and five Northern Wisconsin school districts, including Medford, Abbottsford, Rib Lake, Prentice, and Colby to provide intensive professional development in mathematics content for 36 teachers in grades four through nine.
+Making Mathematical Connections: Mathematics Knowledge for Teaching the Common Core is a teacher professional development program developed at UW Oshkosh.
+Our first program ran from 2009-2012 and was a partnership with Neenah and ten other school districts in and around the Fox Valley.
+Our second program ran from 2015-2017 and was a partnership with Medford and four other Northern Wisconsin districts.
+Both programs were funded by a Mathematics and Science Partnerships grant through the US Department of Education and provided intensive professional development in mathematics content for approximately 36 teachers in grades four through nine.

 The goal of Making Mathematical Connections is to improve student achievement through deepening teachers’ mathematics knowledge for teaching.
 Teacher participants will gain a deep understanding of the Common Core Mathematical Content and Practice Standards in order to effectively facilitate student learning of math concepts and processes, effectively implement the use of rich and engaging mathematical problems in the classroom, understand how students learn math content in order to diagnose and respond to students’ mathematical misconceptions in the classroom, and collaborate vertically between grade levels in order to develop a continuum of developing knowledge and skills.